Skip to main content

 • send some kind of notification (like email) when something specific happens

-Build panel
+Properties panel

-Lastly, this right-hand side panel is called the build panel.
+Lastly, this right-hand side panel is called the properties panel.
 As you drag an action onto the storyboard, it changes to reflect what configuration options we have available for that action.
 For every action, we can give it a name and description and then set the rules by which it makes decisions.

 Story library